Updated August 2024

 Detection Tools: Not Approved

-Students are advised to report use of detection tools on their intellectual property to appropriate Associate Deans.
+Students are advised to report use of detection tools on their intellectual property to their appropriate Associate Dean.

 Advice for students